5 Tips for Parenting a Toddler and a Newborn

 Caring for a newborn and toddler can be chaotic!
 Keep reading for a curated list of our top 5 tips for parenting in this new journey while navigating your family’s new normal.

 Parenting a toddler and a newborn is one of life’s greatest (and most fun) juggling acts.
 As moms of multiples, we know the challenge of wrangling a toddler while taking care of a newborn.
 We know the struggle of putting your baby down for a nap with a bit of chaos in the background.
-The moments we spent gazing into our baby’s eyes as we nurse or feed have taken the backseat, because in reality your toddler is hanging off the other side of your body pulling you to play.
+The moments we spent gazing into our baby’s eyes as we nurse or feed have taken the backseat because, in reality, your toddler is hanging off the other side of your body, pulling you to play.

-We’ve curated a list of our top 5 tips for parenting both a toddler and newborn while navigating your new normal as a multi-child family.
+We’ve curated a list of our top 5 tips for parenting both a toddler and a newborn while navigating your new normal as a multi-child family.

 First things first.
 We parent out of truth.
 The truth?
-Life does not revolve around our toddlers, it revolves around the family.
+Life does not revolve around our toddlers; it revolves around the family.

 - We work together as a family to serve the youngest and weakest member.

 - Use encouraging words with our toddler between waking up and going to sleep.

 - “Being a big brother/sister takes some getting used to, but you are doing a wonderful job.
 This is what it is like to be a part of a family of (#), and we love it.
 The hard parts and the easy parts.”

 - Put a routine in place that suits your family’s needs.